jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 Well, it ended up into several subfields.
 Nowadays, they are too immense that you can simply focus on one.
-But of course, you must understand everything here, like sometimes, others will start a debate which one is better than the other.
-It's just like you are comparing two unrelated things.
+But of course, you must understand everything here, which is which.
+For example, others will start a debate which one is better than the other.
+But if you have the full knowledge, you would say, it's just like you are comparing two unrelated things.

 Remember, in the end, it's just programming.